-Had to smile when we spotted this stop sign with a political edge in Fremantle.
+Had to smile when we saw this sign outside a restaurant.

 We recently noticed this sign post overlooking Perth’s Swanbourne beach, in the Allen Park bushland.
 It helpfully points out that Fremantle is south, Rottnest Island is west, Perth is east, and the North Pole is just 13539km to the north.